I recently read an article, What the Old Don’t Get About the Woke, by Sahil Handa and doing so fired up my alter ego …

 I want to see some Harvard yokel pull together a community meeting of poor people of color and tell them, “I’m here to bring about a zero-sum hierarchy among fixed identity groups, all based on power structures.”
 Are you serious?
 America just suffered through four years of political hell because Harvard elites and their ilk managed to steal defeat from the jaws of victory in 2016, because they made the mistake of thinking they knew what most Americans were thinking and valuing, and they kept making things worse by using words like “existential” that most American college graduates cannot define.
 Okay, things have changed.
 I will acknowledge that young, progressive elites have managed to restore some semblance of democratic sanity to America, albeit led by a 78-year-old man.

 I will also acknowledge that “four years at an Ivy League college is one of the only ways to guarantee a place at the top of the meritocratic dog pile,” but that dog pile is precisely the poison fatally polluting the body of our country.
-The pile continues to accumulate more and more of our country’s wealth, and except for two of the wealthiest men in the world, the wealthy act as though they are entitled to their largess, while 50% of American households each hold less than $1000 of net wealth.
+The pile continues to accumulate more and more of our country’s wealth, and except for a very few of the wealthiest humans in the world, the wealthy act as though they are entitled to their largess, while the bottom 50% of American households average around only $27,000 of net wealth.
 50%!

 This is the point when I stop yelling at the TV, take a deep breath, and acknowledge that in the 1960s we Boomers knew that there was a poverty problem in the US.
 Many of us heeded JFK’s admonition to …